Where to enjoy natural wines in Montréal

 Ratafia

 The wine game is strong at this Little Italy restaurant.
 Ratafia originally bursts on the scene as a refined dessert and wine restaurant.
-It has since added a full menu of savoury dishes prepared by its team of all female pastry chefs to its roster.
+It has since added a full menu of savoury dishes prepared by its team of talented all female chefs.

 Le Elsdale